 Below are a few website resources available:

 In an effort to promote unity and an appreciation for diversity on campus and in the surrounding community, we would like to express our empathy and support.
 The BGSU Counseling Center wants to acknowledge a range of reactions to recent local and national events including excitement, joy, relief, fear, sadness, anger, dread, hopelessness, anxiety, and numbness.
 You may find yourself within a circle of friends or classmates who do not share the same reactions as you.
 These interactions may evoke strong emotions and questions and may intensify your reactions.
 In addition, some of you may have concerns about going home for the break and how to manage these feelings and reactions.

 We are here to listen in a nonjudgmental manner.
-If you are struggling with the personal impact, tone of the discussions, or if you are experiencing negative treatment, threats or more subtle forms of oppression because of your race or ethnicity, sexual orientation, gender identity, religious affiliation, political affiliation, country of origin or other aspect of your identity, please utilize our walk-in services if you wish to start engaging in services (M-F 1:30-4pm, 104 College Park).
+If you are struggling with the personal impact, tone of the discussions, or if you are experiencing negative treatment, threats or more subtle forms of oppression because of your race or ethnicity, sexual orientation, gender identity, religious affiliation, political affiliation, country of origin or other aspect of your identity, please utilize our call-in services if you wish to start engaging in services (M-F 10:00am-4pm, 104 College Park).
 Also, we always have a counselor available in case of an emergency.
 These services are available during the break as well (except for holidays).

 The BGSU Counseling Center provides a safe space for discussions on identity, empowerment, and intercultural competency.
 As this may be a highly emotional time, we recommend several strategies to care for yourself and help you remain productive throughout finals week and into next semester:

 Acknowledge your feelings: check your emotional state before you engage in conversations.
 Are you in a space to dialogue?

 Focus on tasks or events that are in your control